Aviah/one-click-django-polls-tutorial/tutorial_part4.md

 One solution would be to go to the server, git checkout a previous commit, run manage.py dumpdata, and then checkout master again (when manage.py runs dumpdata, it will use the previous commit).

-However, a simpler solution is to dump with MySQL.
-This will dump everything as-is, in SQL.
+However, a simpler solution is to dump with MySQL, as-is.
 MySQL obviously doesn't care about the python code, and doesn't check the models on the django side.
-So it will backup everything as is.
+So it will backup everything.

 SSH  to the server again: